 Lymphoma is a cancer that affects the lymphatic system, which is part of your immune system.
 The lymphatic system is made up of a network of tubes (lymph vessels) and glands (lymph nodes) throughout your body.

 The first symptom of lymphoma is often a painless swelling in one or more lymph node, usually in the neck, armpit or groin.
-The swelling is caused by a build up of abnormal lymphocytes in the lymph node.
+The swelling is caused by a build-up of abnormal lymphocytes (white blood cells) in the lymph node.